electrode-io/kax/README.md

 If the `CI` environment variable is set, or `TERM=dumb`, the default renderer is `KaxSimpleRenderer`, otherwise it is `KaxAdvancedRenderer`.

-If you need to customize the renderer with your own configuration, or need to switch to a `KaxSimpleRenderer` instead, you can instantiate a renderer with a custom configuration and attached it to the kax instance.
+If you need to customize the renderer with your own configuration, or need to switch to a `KaxSimpleRenderer` instead, you can instantiate a renderer with a custom configuration and attach it to the kax instance.

-Here is the default configuration :
+Here is the default configuration:

 ```json
 {